department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

 #### Onboarding for UX members
 - [ ] Attend design onboarding call 1: You are here
    - The CMS and the products we support
+   - Hosted by Suzanne
+   - Suzanne or Val will schedule
    - Who are our users?
    - Research
 - [ ] Attend design onboarding call 2: Project history and opportunties